withastro/docs/src/pages/en/core-concepts/astro-pages.md

 ### File-based routing

-Astro leverages a routing strategy called **file-based routing.** Every `.astro` file in your `src/pages` directory becomes a page or an endpoint on your site.
-This happens by Astro creating a URL route for each `..astro` file based on its file path to the `src/pages/` directory.
+Astro leverages a routing strategy called **file-based routing.** Every `.astro` file in your `src/pages` directory becomes a page or an endpoint on your site based on its file path.

 📚 Read more about [Routing in Astro](/en/core-concepts/routing)